olgaemms/davidemms.github.io/index.md

 As well as large scale analyses, it can be used to carefully check individual ortholog relationships prior to experimental studies.

+## OrthoFinder vs OrthoMCL and other orthology inference software
 Unlike other orthology inference software OrthoFinder uses gene trees.
 This means you can check every ortholog relationship in the gene tree it came from.
 The use of gene trees gives very high ortholog inference accuracy:

 <figure>